paulstringer/OCSlimProject/README.md

 * Follow the prompt to download [Java 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) if needed.

-<!- This next step is awkward, do something better -->

-* Copy the folder at OCSlimProject/Example/FitNesseRoot/OCSlimProjectExamplePage into your project's own FitNesseRoot folder

-* With Fitnesse running, check out the [example](http://localhost:8080/OCSlimProjectExamplePage) you just copied.
+* Now with Fitnesse running, check out the [example](http://localhost:8080/OCSlimProjectExamplePage) and run the tests

+	*Check for any errors in the 'Execution Log' and install Node.js and ios-sim as instructed*

-* You're ready to begin writing [Acceptance tests and Fixtures](http://stringerstheory.net/acceptance-testing-with-ios/)  in Obj-C or Swift.
+**Congratulations** - You're now ready and setup to begin writing rock-solid, blazing fast [Acceptance tests and Fixtures](http://stringerstheory.net/acceptance-testing-with-ios/) for iOS and macOS apps.

 ## Integrating with XCTest using 'Acceptance Unit Tests Bundle'